raghav-thiruv/Machine-Learning-Internship/README.md

 - git push (Pushes your current changes on your local repository to the GitHub repository)
 - git pull (Pulls the current changes on the GitHub repository to your local repository)
 - git checkout BRANCH_NAME (Used for switching branches)

+---
+---
+## **Tips**
+Before pushing your code, make sure that the GitHub repository branch you are attempting to push to looks the same as your local repository.
+If it does not, first pull from the GitHub repository so that you have the new files.
+Then, after pulling, push the content you changed.